 "A View To A Kill" (1985)

 A View To A Kill, released in 1985, was Roger Moore's final turn as 007, and thankfully it was a step up from Octopussy.
-Bond visits France and San Francisco as he investigates Max Zorin (Christopher Walken, in a typically awesome, crazy performance) - a multi-millionaire and business magnate who plans to destroy California's Silicon Valley so he can monopolize the world's microchip market.
+Bond visits France and San Francisco as he investigates Max Zorin (Christopher Walken, in a typically awesome, crazy performance) - a multi-millionaire tech business magnate who plans to destroy California's Silicon Valley so he can monopolize the world's microchip market.
 Bond's sidekick this time out is Stacey Sutton, a geologist played by former "Charlie's Angel" Tanya Roberts.
-Tanya couldn't act worth a damn, but DAMN, she could fill out a set of satin pajamas!
-Scary new-wave music legend Grace Jones also shows some impressive scenery-chewing ability as Zorin's bat-sh*t crazy bodyguard, "May Day."
+Tanya could never act worth a damn, but boy, she could certainly fill out a set of satin pajamas!
+Scary new-wave music legend Grace Jones also showed some impressive scenery-chewing ability as Zorin's bat-sh*t crazy bodyguard, "May Day."
 I hate to admit it but I have always loved the theme song to this one, by '80s Brit-popsters Duran Duran!